 Handling of the machine should always be performed using suitable overhead lifting equipment with a minimum safe lifting capacity over and above the maximum weight of the machine.
-Always ensure the machine is balanced during the lifting procedure and that all bystanders are kept well clear of the raised machine.
+Always ensure the machine is balanced during the lifting procedure.

 Lifting Points